 Throughout his career, Dames has cultivated strong collaborations inside and outside of university environments, implementing innovative programs to enhance staff development and successfully securing resources to advance transformative library initiatives.

 Previously, Dames served as the university librarian for Boston University Libraries where he was integral to BU’s strategic planning process, chairing a committee charged with developing the library system’s 2030 priorities.
 While at BU, Dames developed and sponsored the In House Leadership Development Program which was the first award for executive talent development in academic libraries from The Andrew W. Mellon Foundation.

 Before joining Boston University, Dames was an associate librarian for scholarly resources and services at Georgetown University where he led a division that included special collections, principal collections, branch libraries, and the copyright and scholarly communications office, and played an integral role in advancing Georgetown’s slavery, memory, and reconciliation efforts.
 He also served as interim dean of libraries and university librarian for Syracuse University.
 Dames began his academic library career as founding director of Syracuse University’s Copyright and Information Policy Office, one of the nation’s first full-time university copyright offices.
 Syracuse’s copyright policy, which he authored, has been copied in full or in part by more than 20 other U.S. universities.

-Dames is a member of the Board of Directors for the Association of Research Libraries (ARL) and became its 61st president on October 7, 2021.
+Dames is a member of the Board of Directors for the Association of Research Libraries (ARL) and became its 61st president in October 2021.
 He chairs the ARL Task Force on Structural Equity and Inclusion, hosted and helped produce the 2021 ARL Fall Forum, and has served on the ARL Board’s Governance Committee.
-He is a career coach for the ARL Leadership and Career Development Program and was an ARL Leadership Fellow in 2018.
+He has served as a career coach for the ARL Leadership and Career Development Program and was an ARL Leadership Fellow in 2018.
 He also served on the Board of Directors’ Executive Committee for NorthEast Research Libraries (2018-2021) and as a past board member of Reveal Digital in Ann Arbor, Michigan.